iouatu/ThomsonParabola/README.md

 # Integration
 ### RKF45 adaptive stepsize
 The code performs RK45 Fehlberg integration for all the input chunks, for all the particles from each chunk, in inputted `E` and `B` fields both of length `l_B`.
+Not-so-technical details about this integration method and sample pseudocode in Fortran can be found in "**W. Press, S. Teukolsy, Adaptive Stepsize Runge-Kutta Integration, Computers in Physics 6, 188 (1992)**" online at: https://doi.org/10.1063/1.4823060.

 The integration, for each particle, finishes when:
 1) The particle has exited the B-field region (has `z` > `l_B`)
 2) The particle has hit the bottom electrode (see geometry diagram) (has `y` > `y_bottom_elec`)